-It is gonna happen for the first time in mobile industry, that the core network and ISP connectivity will become a bottleneck in the network latency case when new 5G NG radio solution will be very efficient in latency delivery.
-Based on IUT-R assumptions, clearly we can see it requires a change in the Core network architecture to support case mMTC and URLCC.
+It is gonna happen for the first time in the mobile industry, that the core network and ISP connectivity will become a bottleneck in the network latency case when the new 5G NG radio solution will be very efficient in latency delivery.
+Based on IUT-R assumptions, clearly, we can see it requires a change in the Core network architecture to support case mMTC and URLCC.

 - “early Rel-15 drop” so-called Non-standalone NR (NSA NR) which allows the connection of NR base station (called gNB) to existing Evolved Packet Core network (EPC).

 - “regular Rel-15 freeze” so-called standalone NR (SA NR), competently new core network architecture with new functions and interfaces, intended to support connection only of gNBs.